 Are You Codependent?

-Codependency is a pattern of behavior that starts in childhood.
-It's most common in families with addiction, mental illness, depression, trauma, and child abuse.
+Codependency develops in childhood as a response to caregivers being unavailable or inconsistent.
+It's common in families with addiction, but also found when there is mental illness, depression, trauma, rage and child abuse.

-The alcoholic is obsessed with the substance.
-The codependent is obsessed with the alcoholic.
-Issues of control, unrealistic expectations and evessively helping others are all signs of codependency.
+While the alcoholic is obsessed with the substance, the codependent is obsessed with the alcoholic.
+But you can struggle with codependency even when there's no addiction.
+It's a dysfunctional relationship pattern of control, unrealistic expectations and excessively helping others.

 Characteristics of Codependency

-- Being generous and giving at your own expense
+Being too generous and giving at your own expense

-- A pattern of unexpressed anger that leaks out in negative thoughts and resentments
+A pattern of unexpressed anger that triggers resentment and feeling like a victim

 "If I say no, you'll get mad at me."